- June 23, 2021

 - What research is needed to prepare for generic versions of oligonucleotide drug products (e.g., siRNA, chemically modified, antisense oligonucleotides)?

-- What research relating to artificial intelligence (including machine learning) and/or the use of big data toolsets may facilitate and modernize the development of generic products?
+- What research relating to artificial intelligence (including machine learning) and/or the use of integrated data from multiple areas may facilitate and modernize the development of generic products?

 - What research is needed to bridge the gap between existing scientific insights from GDUFA-funded research (e.g., related to product characterization techniques or modeling and simulation tools) and the development of suitable test procedures, study designs, model integrated evidence, and/or approaches for developing generic products?

-- What research is needed to support best practices and convergence of global bioequivalence standards?
+- What research is needed to support identification of best bioequivalence practices and convergence of global bioequivalence standards?